Akash-D-wivedi/Cantilever-Beam-Deflection-Analysis/docs/index.md

 * **Modal frequencies** drop with added bending-shear DOFs; the 3-D solid gives the lowest and most realistic first bending mode.

 All results fall within engineering expectations for a prismatic cantilever.

----

-## 7 · License

-MIT — feel free to reuse or adapt for coursework, tutorials or personal study.